destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/fullpos.md.txt

 ### Combine selection files

-A number of selection files can be combined by extending the `selection` in the fullpos part of the config file
+A number of selection files can be combined by adding keys to `fullpos.selection` in the fullpos part of the config file

 ```
-[fullpos]
+[fullpos.selection]
- selection = ["rules", "namfpc_header", "master_selection" ,"aq_selection"]
+ AROME = ["master_selection" ,"aq_selection"]
 ```
+The name `AROME` here is just a label.
 This allows to define different combination of output depending on other configuration choices.

 ## Example